285sopes2usac/USAX/docs/contributing.md

 necessary to modify one or more commits, therefore re-writing the history of the topic-branch with the git interactive rebase feature (`rebase -i`) and resolving all the rebase conflicts that will be generated because of that.
 Also, commits might be re-ordered, squashed or split.
-Finally, because that is error-prone even for expert developers, on each iteration, it is necessary to rebuild Tilck in *all* the configurations, for *every* single commit in the series, to make sure that the series don't break anything, at no point in time.
+Finally, because that is error-prone even for expert developers, on each iteration, it is necessary to rebuild usax in *all* the configurations, for *every* single commit in the series, to make sure that the series don't break anything, at no point in time.

-Because of model 2's overhead and complexity, the preferred model in Tilck is **model 1**.
-We can afford that since Tilck is a medium-sized project and doesn't have many contributors.
-However, contributors exicited to learn the Linux-kernel contribution style, who want to use Tilck as a form of *preparation* for contributing to a major open source project like Linux, might use model 2, accepting the extra overhead for that.
+Because of model 2's overhead and complexity, the preferred model in usax is **model 1**.
+We can afford that since usax is a medium-sized project and doesn't have many contributors.
+However, contributors exicited to learn the Linux-kernel contribution style, who want to use usax as a form of *preparation* for contributing to a major open source project like Linux, might use model 2, accepting the extra overhead for that.